fermitools/kcron/README.md

   * libcap - for use of system capibilities rather than suid
   * libseccomp - for dropping any unused system calls
-  * systemtap - for tracing the capibilty calls within the kernel

 You are strongly encouraged to run with SELinux or AppArmor in enforcing mode to further protect the system from unknown exploits using this binaries enhanced privilege set.